 The scientists and engineers of the department IOS have the requisite skills to developing algorithms and solutions for optical exploration.
 Emphasis is given to spatial and temporal referencing, data compression, optical navigation and 3D modeling.
 Appropriate techniques will be developed and verified on dedicated computer hardware.
 The department is able to develop software according to software engineering processes and space standards.
 The whole gamut from operating systems to sensor specific application software is covered for both payloads and ground-based test equipment.

-Based on long and successful experiences in ESA projects, tasks with regard to project management and system engineering can be taken.
+Based on long and successful experiences in ESA and NASA projects, tasks with regard to project management and system engineering can be taken.

 IOS’s scientists and engineers undertake original research, quality publishing and assorted international collaborations.
 The department comprises three groups: